Ichoran/kse3/README.md

 iFor(list.iterator){ (i, s) => println(s*i) }  // prints newline, then "herring", then "perchperch"
 ```

-Standard mutable containers for primitive and object types for counting, callbacks, and other such use:
+There are standard mutable containers for primitive and object types for counting, callbacks, and other such use:

 ```scala
 def nextEven(m: Mu[Int]): m.type =